Two is better than one.

 Additionally, a chinchilla can even be left home alone for small amounts of time if necessary.

-Chinchillas are animals that want to interact and display a great deal of affection towards their owners.
+Chinchillas are animals that want to interact.
+And they can display a great deal of affection towards their owners.
 At least that’s been the experience for me thus far into owning my chinchilla.

-Set a Schedule for Spending Time with Your Chinchilla
+Set A Schedule For Spending Time With Your Chinchilla

 One of the biggest pieces of advice I can give you is to become organized about spending time with your chinchilla.